opnsense/docs/source/manual/how-tos/carp.rst

 +----------+-------------------+

-Because we are going to synchronize firewall settings between both hosts, we only need to make sure that the pfsync interface can accept data from the master for the initial setup.
+Because we are going to synchronize firewall settings between both hosts, we only need to make sure that the pfSync interface can accept data from the master for the initial setup.
 Use the same rule as used for the master on this interface.